zammad/zammad-admin-documentation/settings/branding.rst

    Choose in between the following options:
       relative
-         This timestamp is the one that changes the most.
-Over the time it will transition like so:
+         This timestamp shows a relative time span until it switches to a date.
+         Over time, it will change as follows:

             * just now
             * 5 minutes ago